nport/jemma.ah.zigbee.zcl.compiler/README.md

 ### Inportant Notes

-The java interfaces and classes created by the generator are compatibile with Jemma 0.1.*.
+The java interfaces and classes created by the compiler are compatibile with Jemma version 0.1.1 or earlier.

 The tool has the following limitations:
 	* No support for commands with variable fields